lc-soft/LCUI/README.md

 LCUI has adopted the code of conduct defined by the Contributor Covenant.
 This document is used across many open source communities, and we think it articulates our values well.
 For more, see the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## FAQ

 **Is this a browser engine?
 Or a development library like Electron that integrates a browser environment?**

 No, you can think of it as a traditional GUI development library that incorporates some web technologies.

 **Why should I choose LCUI over other GUI libraries/frameworks?**

 It's recommended to prioritize other GUI libraries/frameworks, as LCUI currently lacks:

-- **A rich set of built-in components:** You will need to build almost all the components in your interface from scratch, leading to higher development costs.
+- **A rich set of built-in components:** You will need to build almost all the components in your UI from scratch, leading to higher development costs.
 - **Efficient graphics rendering performance:** Interfaces with extensive and complex content may experience lag.
 - **An animation system:** The lack of visual feedback affects the user interaction experience.

-Given its current state, LCUI is best suited for fulfilling the author's personal needs or developing simple tools with minimal interface content and interactions.
+Given its current state, LCUI is best suited for fulfilling the author's personal needs or developing simple tools with minimal UI content and interactions.

 **Support development with TypeScript?
 If I know how to use it, why wouldn’t I just go with Electron?**